Kichi779/Twitch-Vod-Clip-Viewer-Bot/README.md

 # 📥 Installation & Usage

-- If you have problems with the installation, come to my [discord server](https://discord.gg/AFV9m8UXuT)

 - Python must be installed
 - If your Python is not installed, download the latest version (3.11) of python and make sure to click on the 'ADD TO PATH' during installation.